GregOnNet/talk-angular-ai-powered-development/README.md

 If the waves keep crashing over us, we can learn to surf them.

 And that’s what I chose to do.
-And luckily the Angular team was already choosing AI as an important strategic pillar, too.
+And luckily the Angular team had already chosen AI as an important strategic pillar, too.

-From this moment on I started recognising that everyone was talking about less developers or bad quality, BUT no one was talking about the potential if we developers start to use AI on our own with the proficiency we already bring to the table when it comes to complex technical challenges.
+From this moment on I started recognizing that everyone was talking about fewer developers or bad quality, BUT no one was talking about the potential if we developers start to use AI on our own with the proficiency we already bring to the table when it comes to complex technical challenges.

-I started using AI-Chats and soon I started working with my first coding agent and I delegated small tasks to it.
+I started using AI chats and soon I started working with my first coding agent and I delegated small tasks to it.

-Guess what, from that moment on I knew that 90% of the messages in social media and even in the press was incorrect.
+Guess what, from that moment on I knew that 90% of the messages in social media and even in the press were incorrect.
-And from this day on I learned.
+And from this day on, I learned.
 AI is yet another skill that will be added to our toolbelt, such as testing, architecting, clean coding, automating & versioning already is.

 ## Angular B-AI-tteries included